 Our tutors and facilitators are the hub of our organisation.
 They give their time and knowledge freely, to make U3APP what it is.
 Sharing skills amongst ourselves is the core idea behind the U3A organisation.

 If you have some special knowledge or skill that you would like to share in any format, please contact the Course Coordination Team.
-A Tutor Proposal Form can be filled in on-line.
-When you submit the form it will be automatically emailed to the Course Coordination team.
+The Tutor Proposal Form can be downloaded by clicking here.

 If you would like more information before you complete the form, please email [email protected], and one of the team members will get in touch with you (please include contact details).